asual/jquery-address/README.md

 ## Changes

+### 07/28/2010 - jQuery Address 1.3

+- Support for document.domain in IE6/7.
+- Fixes an issue with manual address changes in IE7.

 ### 07/19/2010 - jQuery Address 1.2.2

 - Issue 12: Fixes the opening of tab links in a new browser tab.